Veteran Crisis LineGive Us Feedback

 Object Class – Categorization of financial obligations and expenditures according to the nature of the services or items purchased as defined in OMB Circular A-11, Section 83.

-Organization Code – Classifies financial transactions by the entities responsible for managing resources and carrying out the programs and activities of the federal government.
+Organization Code – Classifies financial transactions by the entities responsible for managing resources and carrying out the programs and activities of the Federal Government.
 The organization code represents the lower levels of the hierarchical structure below the Division Code in iFAMS.

 Reimbursable Obligation – An obligation financed by offsetting collections credited to an expenditure account in payment for goods and services provided by that account.